Sivajanani2004/Sivajanani/README.md

 # Sivajanani
-# Hi there 👋 I'm Janani
+# Hi there 👋 I'm Siva Janani

-🎓 B.Sc Computer Science Graduate | 📊 Data Science Enthusiast
+🎓 B.Sc Computer Science Graduate | 📊 Learning Data Science

-💡 Passionate about solving real-world problems using Data Science, Machine Learning, and AI.
+💡 I like Working with data and buliding projects that give useful insights.
 📚 Completed an 8-month intensive Data Science course.
-🔍 Always curious to learn new technologies and build impactful projects.
+🔍 I'm interested in Data Science, Machine Learning, and AI

 ---

 ### 🚀 What I'm up to:
-- 🌱 Currently enhancing skills in *Machine Learning, Deep Learning & NLP*
+- 🌱 Learning more about *Machine Learning, Deep Learning, and NLP*
-- 👯 Open to collaborate on *Data Science & Analytics projects*
+- 👯 Open to working on *Data Science and Data Analysis projects*
 - 💼 Looking for opportunities as a *Data Analyst / Data Scientist*
-- 💬 Ask me about *Python, SQL, Data Visualization, ML, AI*
+- 💬 I can talk about *Python, SQL, Data Visualization, ML, and AI*
-- 📊 Love turning raw data into meaningful insights
+- 📊 I enjoy finding patterns and meaning in data

 ---